B.S. in Bioengineering, The University of Texas at Dallas, 2020

-Alikhan is a second year Ph.D. student working on the fabrication and in vivo validation of tissue engineered IVD constructs.
+Alikhan is a third year Ph.D. student working on the fabrication and in vivo validation of tissue engineered IVD constructs.

 Posters and Presentations

 - Alikhan Fidai, Estelle Cuttaz, Christopher Chapman, Rylie A. Green.
 Fully Polymeric Nerve Cuff Arrays.
-Louis Stokes Alliance for Minority Participation Summer Research Academy Conference, Imperial College London, England, August 1-4 2019
+Louis Stokes Alliance for Minority Participation Summer Research Academy Conference, The University of Texas at El Paso, El Paso, TX, August 1-4 2019

 Honors and Awards